Wild emu at the edge of the New South Wales Outback (TWC).

 Gifts of bread

 Aboriginal stories credit Captain James Cook with bringing bread to Australia.
 The stories tell about all of things that the mythical "Cook" brought: clothes, axes, animals, and bread and flour.
-The stories are told throughout the country. even though few tribes encountered Captain Cook in person.
-The Rembarrnga people of Arnhem Land, where Cook never ventured, tell of the "real" Captain Cook, their ancestor law-man from millions of years ago.
-When that Captain Cook is killed, the story teller says that people tried to make Captain Cook another way, and many "Captain Cooks" (i.e., white settlers) arrived.
+Even though few tribes encountered him in person, they still have Cook tales.
+The Rembarrnga people of Arnhem Land, where he never ventured, tell of the "real" Captain Cook, their ancestor law-man from millions of years ago.
+When that Captain Cook is killed, the story teller says that people tried to make him another way, and many "Captain Cooks" (i.e., white settlers) arrived.

 Captain Cook statue in Sydney, Australia (March 4, 2018) (TWC)